 Lawyering Process Professor

 Before beginning his teaching career, Professor Brewer served as a judicial law clerk in the Northern District of Indiana, serving Federal Magistrate Judge Christopher A. Nuechterlein and Federal District Court Judge Jon E. DeGuilio for a total of three years.
-As a judicial law clerk, Professor Brewer drafted hundreds of judicial orders, particularly in employment discrimination cases, Social Security Disability appeals, and pre-trial discovery disputes.
+As a judicial law clerk, Professor Brewer drafted numerous judicial orders, particularly in employment discrimination cases, Social Security Disability appeals, and pre-trial discovery disputes.

 Professor Brewer graduated Magna Cum Laude from Valparaiso University School of Law, where he attended on a full-tuition academic scholarship.
 As a student, Professor Brewer served as an Associate Editor of the Law Review and was honored with publication of his Note.
 Additionally, Professor Brewer served three semesters as a federal judicial extern.